Chrispine-och/Flask_NEWS_APP/README.md

 ## project name
-flask news application
+flask app news application

 ### Author
-peter kung'u
+chrispin ochieng

 ### Description
 The app enables users to see news sources and articles.
-The link to live site is https://flask-news-45.herokuapp.com/
+The link to live site is

 ### Setup and installation
-1. clone or download and unzip the repository from github https://github.com/peterkush/flask-app-news
+1. clone or download and unzip the repository from github https://github.com/Chrispine-och/Flask_NEWS_APP

 2. cd into the project folder and open in text editor
-3. create the virtual environment by running python3.6 -m venv --without-pip virtual
+3. create the virtual environment by running python3.7 -m venv --without-pip virtual
 4. Activate the virtual environment by running source virtual/bin/activate
 5. install flask by running pip install flask
-6. run python3.8 app.py to launch the program
+6. run python3.7 app.py to launch the program

 ### Support and contact details
-pkungu004@gmail.com
+chrisochieng150@gmail.com

 ### Technologies used
 . python